Vanilagy/Marbleland/docs/api.md

 {
 	id: string,
 	name: string,
-	datablockCompatibility: 'mbg' | 'mbw' | 'pq', // The minimum datablock compatibility required by the level to be playable in the game
+	datablockCompatibility: ['mbg' | 'mbw' | 'pq'][], // The list of datablock compatibilities this game can play
-	queryUrl: string, // The leaderboard endpoint that can be used to query the leaderboard for the level }
+	queryUrl: string, // The leaderboard endpoint that can be used to query the leaderboard for the level
+	customCodeAllowed: boolean, // Whether this game allows playing levels that utilise custom code.
+}
 ```